ajsharma/index_access/README.md

-# IndexAccess
+# WhereIndex

-⚡ **Write index-aware Rails code with confidence.** IndexAccess automatically generates ActiveRecord scopes that make it clear which queries are designed to leverage your PostgreSQL indexes.
+**Write index-aware Rails code with confidence.** WhereIndex automatically generates ActiveRecord scopes that make it clear which queries are designed to leverage your PostgreSQL indexes.

 ```ruby
 # Before: Unclear relationship to your indexes